-For districts participating in the service, the public relations team may provide specialty items (ie. digital tools) or one-time projects (ie. capital project campaign, superintendent search, etc.) upon request that can be purchased through PR and billed back to the district.
+For districts participating in the service, the public relations team may provide specialty items (i.e. digital tools) or one-time projects (i.e. Superintendent search, branding packages, e-newsletter setup, etc.) or professional development offerings to schools (branding, communication strategy, etc.) upon request that can be purchased through PR and billed back to the district.